Dark L and Light L: Learn the Difference and Pronunciation

 After my language class last evening, I was less nervous about speaking in English.

-When to use it: After a vowel or the letter Y
+When to use it: At the end of a word or syllable—after a vowel or the letter Y

 How to pronounce it:

-- There’s always a vowel before the dark L. Since it can be tricky to pronounce the dark L on its own, start by saying the vowel, first.
+- Since it can be tricky to pronounce the dark L on its own, start by saying the vowel, first.
 With the word “ball,” the vowel would be A.

 - For the actual dark L sound, move your tongue so the tip is reaching up and close to the bony ridge behind the front teeth but not touching.